avijitliberty/honeycomb/content/post/vagrant/index.md

   vagrant box list
   ```

 These are just a few of the immediate basic commands you’ll want to learn while using Vagrant.
+I have got a [CheatSheet](/cheatsheets/vagrant) for your quick reference.
 For a much more in-depth manual, check out the [docs](https://www.vagrantup.com/docs/index) from Vagrant.